-- when it comes to new initiatives, the NHS has unlimited funds
+- when it comes to new initiatives, the NHS can find unlimited funds

-- And doctors don’t know what patients actually want.
+- And often doctors don’t know what patients really want.

 Good and Bad

 Surrounded by GPs, I felt intimidated; until I found out often they had no idea what patients actually wanted – and I, being a patient – DID.
-I even got a nice email from one team of Management Consultants thanking me for my contribution, and saying how valuable was my insight !!!
+After one day when I have voiced my opinion about what patients wanted rather loudly, I even got an email from McKinsey thanking me for my contribution, and saying how valuable they found my insight !!!

-The other team went their merry way, committing every sin in the Presentation Book, from mis-using Power Point, especially crowding the screen, reading from the screen as though we were illiterate, flashing through screens at the rate of knots, and scowling if we asked a question, etc. They had forgotten to supply tent cards so we could write out names and place in front of us; it took ages before we recollected each others’ names, and even longer to identify which organisation we represented.
+Other consultants went their merry way, committing every sin in the Presentation Book, from mis-using Power Point, showing over-crowded screena, reading from the screen as though we were illiterate, flashing through screens at the rate of knots, and scowling if we asked a question.
+They forgot to supply tent cards so we couldn’t write our names and place in front of us; it took ages before we remembered each others’ names, and even longer to identify which organisation we represented.

-We were meeting to devise a new system of looking after over 65s.
-First idea we shot down was the four-page letter, detailing (in NHS words) what this was about, and instructing the receiver that they were to attend an appointment at a certain time and date.
+We were meeting to devise a new system for looking after over 65s.
+First idea we shot down was their four-page letter, detailing (in NHS words) what this was about, It was to be sent out to local OAPs, instructing them they had to attend an appointment at a certain time and date.

-- “two pages ONLY (I wanted one but lost out to bureaucracy!)
+- “two pages ONLY – no more (I wanted one but lost out to bureaucracy!)

 - Make it an INVITATION for an appointment at Patients’ convenience – to sound like a benefit, rather than a COMMAND